Blocking ads removes funding from us!

 Performance & battery

-Many may worry about a trade-off in performance.
-However, I can reassure you here, because the MatePad 11 uses the Qualcomm Snapdragon 865 SoC.
-As the strongest Processor of the last year, it is of course always strong enough for everyday tasks, the reputation should go with it Proproblems with the Snapdragon 888 are not necessarily worse.
-Because a tablet has significantly more space for cooling, the performance is kept more constant.
-Gambling with the tablet is more fun because you don't have to hold a hot frame in your hand.
+Many people may be worried about a drop in performance.
+But I can reassure you here, because the MatePad 11 uses the Qualcomm Snapdragon 865 SoC.
+As the most powerful processor of last year, it is of course always powerful enough for everyday tasks, and the reputation of the Snapdragon 888 shouldn't necessarily be any worse with problems.
+Because a tablet has significantly more space for cooling, performance is kept more consistent.
+Gaming with the tablet is more fun simply because you don't have to hold a hot frame in your hand.

 Accessories - keyboard & stylus